Watson-Personal-Assistant/developer/_content/expertise/build-expertise.md

 ```

 ### Step 6: Use Swagger page to see which intents exist
-In the last step, the JSON used to send "Hello" to the expertise also sent along the "intent".
-This is required here because you are sending the utterance directly to an expertise, which isn't done in a Assistant application.
-The Assistant Builder service of the IBM Assistant will take the utterance, determine the intent, and then send the intent and utterance on to the expertise.
-The Assistant Builder service gets the intents from the expertise using the **/intents** API.
+In the last step, the JSON used to send "Hello" to the skill also sent along the "intent".
+This is required here because you are sending the utterance directly to an skill, which isn't done in a Assistant application.
+The Assistant Builder service of the IBM Watson Assistant will take the utterance, determine the intent, and then send the intent and utterance on to the skill.
+The Assistant Builder service gets the intents from the skill using the **/intents** API.
 To see this for yourself, do the following

 1. Click link [http://localhost:10011](http://localhost:10011) to open browser to Swagger API reference.
 2. Click on **Resources**.